BerndHagen/Medio-YouTube-Converter/README.md

 To initiate the purchase process, follow these steps:

-1. Navigate to the **"Premium" tab** in the application's navigation menu.
+1. Navigate to the `Premium` tab in the application's navigation menu.
 2. Select the desired license option.
 3. Click the button that leads to the Stripe payment page.
 4. Complete the purchase using one of the available payment methods on Stripe.

-Upon successful payment, the license will be sent within 5-10 minutes to the email address associated with the Stripe account.
+Upon successful payment, the license will be sent within **5-10 minutes** to the email address associated with the Stripe account.

 ### Encore License Benefits

 - **Full Access to Settings:** Unlocks all video and audio formats, as well as various buffer sizes.
 - **Secure License Key Storage:** Links the license key to the account in Medio’s database.
 - **Increased Download Bandwidth:** Provides enhanced bandwidth limits for faster download speeds.
-- **Expanded History Feature:** Extends the history to 10 pages for more detailed tracking of download activities.
+- **Expanded History:** Extends the history to 10 pages for more detailed tracking of download activities.

 ### Premium License Benefits

 Includes all benefits of the Encore License, plus:

-- **Further Expanded History Feature:** Extends the history to 25 pages for more detailed tracking of download activities.
+- **Further Expanded History:** Extends the history to 25 pages for more detailed tracking of download activities.
 - **Unlimited Download Bandwidth:** Removes restrictions on download bandwidth.
 - **Playlist Downloader Feature:** Enables downloading entire playlists from YouTube.

 ## Free Trial License Key

 Purchasing a lifetime license key grants unrestricted use of Medio at any location and time.
 Once activated, the features associated with the selected license become permanent for the Medio software.
 This permanence is maintained unless the software is reinstalled in a different directory path or installed on a new device.
+In such cases, the license key must be redeemed again to load the latest information from the database.

 For those wishing to evaluate Medio's functionality and features before purchasing, a license key can be redeemed below.
-Upon redemption, users receive 10 downloads, including access to the Playlist Downloader feature, with no limitations.
+Upon redemption, the next **10** downloads will be unrestricted and include access to the Playlist Downloader feature.

 **Access Medio's Complete Feature Set with this Key:**
 <pre>
 Free Trial License:     PT4O-5TYD-WKTV-0ZZ7
 </pre>

-In the unlikely event of complications during the purchase process, direct all license-related queries or refund requests to the proprietor of Medio.
+In the unlikely event of complications during the purchase process, direct all license-related queries or refund requests to the developer.

 ## Getting Started Guide